StarGate01/p8b-infinitime/poweranalysis/README.md

 The **Nimble patches** lead to a mean average current reduction of `-0.188 mA` across all tests, which is `-12.7%` on average.

 The **HF motion via BLE** functionality leads to a mean average current increase of `+0.492 mA` across all tests, which is `+37.8%` on average.
-This indicates that the accelerometer uses quite a bit of power.
+This indicates that the accelerometer uses quite a bit of power, and so does the Bluetooth radio when transmitting the large packets.

 Since the DUTs were powered via the USB pads, the USB voltage regulator might have added noise and an offset.
-To eliminate these factors, the NRF power pins would have to be tapped, or the measurements performed on a NRF-DK.
+To eliminate these factors in the future, the NRF power pins would have to be tapped, or the measurements performed on a NRF-DK.